SamuelDiazBidot/Discord-Bot-Lang/README.md

 # Discord-Bot-Lang

 ## Description:
-Discord bot lang is a dynamically typed language that facilitates the creation of discord bots.
+Discord Bot lang is a dynamically typed language that facilitates the creation of discord bots.
 ### Purpose:
-_TODO_
+The purpose of the Discord Bot lang is to allow a direct connection to the discord API which in turn facilitates the creation and deployment of simple discord bots.
+The language allows for the implementation of commands for the bot to follow.
 ### Features:
 * Closure support
 * Python3 core library